We Treat Reflux, Heartburn & Hiatal Hernia in Brisbane

 What Is Reflux & Heartburn?

 Reflux (Gastro-Oesophageal Reflux Disease – GORD) is a very common condition, affecting 15-20% of the Australian population.
 It is variably referred to as heartburn, indigestion or acid reflux.
 It is usually mild, intermittent and caused by lifestyle factors (overeating, smoking, excess alcohol, being overweight).
-It usually responds to medicines (proton pump inhibitors, ‘PPIs’) which decrease the amount of stomach acid produced.
-If symptoms are severe, affecting your sleep and quality of life, laparoscopic fundoplication becomes a very good treatment option.
-This involves repairing any associated hiatus hernia and reinforcing the natural antireflux valve.
+It usually responds to medicines (usually proton pump inhibitors, ‘PPIs’) which decrease the amount of stomach acid produced.
+If symptoms are severe, affecting your sleep and quality of life, laparoscopic hiatus hernia repair and fundoplication becomes a very good treatment option.
+This involves repairing any associated hiatus hernia and reinforcing the natural antireflux valve using the 'fundus' part of the stomach.

 Causes Of Reflux & Heartburn

-Reflux is caused by dysfunction of the natural barriers to reflux of stomach acid into the oesophagus (food swallowing pipe).
-In the healthy state, stomach acid production increases after food, but the lower oesophageal sphincter muscle (valve) between the oesophagus and stomach prevents acid from refluxing back up into the oesophagus.
+Reflux is caused by dysfunction of the natural barriers to reflux of stomach juices into the oesophagus (food swallowing pipe).
+In the healthy state, stomach acid and enzyme production increases after food, but the lower oesophageal sphincter muscle (valve) between the oesophagus and stomach prevents digestive juices from refluxing back up into the oesophagus.
 This balance can be affected by the following:

 Symptoms Of Reflux & Heartburn